Last updated on August 26th, 2021

 One of the most popular uses for credit cards is booking vacations.
 Travel – and especially hotels – is expensive.
 Fortunately, there are loyalty programs that help customers earn rewards and book free nights.

 These programs also offer co-branded credit cards with some of the largest credit card issuers in the industry.
-These cards allow account holders to make purchases that earn additional rewards – and may even offer extra perks during their stays.
+These cards allow account holders to make purchases that earn additional rewards points per $1 spent– and may even offer extra perks during their stays.

 What Credit Score Do You Need to Get a Hotel Credit Card?

 Hotel cards differ from other types of co-branded rewards credit cards in that there are no secured credit card options.
 Unlike airline cards, for instance, there are no hotel cards for people with bad credit – or fair credit.
 A good credit score is a minimum to receive a hotel card.
 In reality, however, most card issuers require an excellent credit score.

 An excellent credit score varies depending on the scoring model.
 According to FICO Score – the credit scoring model that more than 90% of issuers use – “excellent” is any score between 800 and 850.

 The VantageScore model is the option commonly used scoring method.
 Under this model, an excellent credit score is between 781 and 850.

 If your credit score isn’t high enough to get a hotel card with great rates and fees just yet, don’t worry.
 Millions of Americans struggle with bad credit and low credit scores.